 Copying formulas is one of the most common and easiest tasks that you do in a typical spreadsheet that relies mainly on formulas.
-It’s easy and time-saving to copy and paste a formula from one cell to another than retyping the entire formula all over again.
+Rather than typing the same formula over and over again in Excel, you can just easily copy and paste a formula from one cell to multiple cells.

 After writing a formula in Excel, you can use the copy and paste commands to multiple cells, multiple non-adjacent cells, or entire columns.
 If you don’t do it right, you’ll end up with that awful # REF and /DIV0 errors.
-In this article, we’ll discuss different ways to copy formulas in Excel.
+In this article, we’ll show you the different methods you can use to copy formulas in Excel.

 How to Copy and Paste Formulas in Excel